 The Regis School offers a friendly and caring environment that is designed to help you succeed.
 The emphasis is on respect for yourself and for others.
 Expectations are high and to help you realise your potential we encourage self discipline and self motivation.
-The Head of Sixth Form and the tutor team are always ready to offer help, encouragement.
+The Head of Sixth Form, the Sixth Form Team and tutors are always ready to offer help, encouragement.
 Students' progress is regularly monitored, by teachers, tutors and the Head of Sixth Form.